luaj/luaj/README.md

 The `jar-jme` target from 3.0.2 will be left unchanged until contributors experienced with JME be ready to join the project.

+The interpreter can be tested with `luaj` (on POSIX systems) or `luaj.bat` (on Windows systems).
+These commands can be passed arguments.

 # Original README.md

 <div style="border: 1px dotted red; margin: 1.em 0.5em; font-weight: bold; color: red;">